neutaaaaan/termingus/README.md

 I have kept the old changelog attached, but all further modifications will be logged using `git`.

+The 32px version is ugly ugly ugly, but I prefer bold characters that are actually **bold**.
+It's also very incomplete.
+One day, maybe....

 Termingus is licensed under the SIL Open Font License, Version 1.1.
 The license is included as OFL.TXT, and is also available with a FAQ at http://scripts.sil.org/OFL